seedubjay/seedubjay.github.io/_posts/2020-04-09-perlin-noise.md

 ## Noise

 A stream of unpredictable data is called _noise_.
-Static from a radio or a TV is noise in the truest sense of the word, because every single waveform and pixel is completely random.
+Static from on a TV is noise in the truest sense of the word because every single waveform and pixel is completely random.
 However, you could equally call the path of a drunk person trying to walk home 'noise' - they'll walk vaguely in the right direction, but you've got no chance of guessing where any particular step will take them...

 This second type of noise is much more interesting.
 By restricting the randomness, we can create interesting curves and shapes that are _unpredictable_ but _controllable_.